Lack of Freedom in Senior Care Centers- The Controllers

 As I was driving to work today I was stuck in rush hour traffic, as usual.
 I started to look around me at the street scenes and spotted two ladies walking their dogs on leads.
 There is nothing unusual about that.
 Quite normal, for both, the dog owners and the dogs.

 But I watched, they walked by and onward down the road.
 At odd times, the dogs, there were three of them, wanted to stop and smell this and that.
 On each occasion, the owners merely pulled the lead a little tighter and the dogs started to walk on.
 They had no choice.

-I got thinking about what I had just seen.
-Animals wanting to do something for themselves but humans saying no on every occasion.
-Maybe it was for the dog’s safety, but maybe not.
+I got thinking about what I had seen.
+Animals wanting to do something for themselves.
+But humans saying no on every occasion.
+Maybe it was for the dog’s safety.
+Maybe not.
 Maybe it was for the sake of the humans ( the controllers) that they did not stop.
 So whilst still sitting in traffic, I got thinking even more.

 I have to stress, that, I accept, that for some seniors, due to their health, they have to be in bed by a certain time.
 This is not the case in the majority of times.

-My own grandmother was in a care home and sat regimented around a wall with a coffee table place in front of her and the TV on.
+My own grandmother was in a care home.
+She sat regimented around a wall with a coffee table place in front of her and the TV on.
 You can argue that times have changed .
 I agree, but not in all cases.

 My point that sprung to mind whist sitting in traffic is quite simply this: whether we like it or not, and in the best possible way, we are like the dog owners.
 We are all controllers in one way or another.